 Bonus time!
 Here are some interesting facts you can throw out at parties when things are getting dull:

 “If you can’t tell the difference between which part’s the idea and which part’s the execution of the idea, you’re of no use to me.” -Peggy Olson, Mad Men

 Channel your inner Mad (Wo)Man and create well-written, useful, and persuasive text that will compel your users to complete a goal.
-Do not stuff keywords in to your marketing text because you think it is good for SEO (for more information on creating high quality content, please read my previous article on SEO for 2015).
+Do not stuff keywords in to your marketing text because you think it is good for SEO.
 Using some keywords is fine, and may get a user’s foot in the door, but it will not keep them there or persuade them to take an action.
 To accomplish that, you will need content that is meaningful and serves a purpose based on your user’s needs.